logo

 My father has high blood pressure.

-It seems to be helpful for high blood pressure.
+It seems to help with high blood pressure.

 7